-If you want a complete 3-day upper/lower/full-body split you can use to build muscle, this page will show you exactly what to do.
+If you want a highly effective 3-day workout split you can use to build muscle, this page will show you what to do.

 What is an Upper/Lower/Full-Body Split?